 Regarding issues that we face today, the American Water Works Associations (AWWA) produces an annual report highlighting the Top-10 most significant concerns facing water utilities today.
-The problems range from emergency preparedness, long-term water availability, regulatory compliance, and the aging workforce--the water professionals that provide us with clean drinking water every day.
-While these Top-10 concerns fluctuate yearly, the top two challenges have remained constant since 2015: 1) Aging water and wastewater infrastructure and 2) Financing for capital improvements.
+The problems range from emergency preparedness, long-term water availability, regulatory compliance, and the aging workforce–the water professionals that provide us with clean drinking water every day.
+While these Top-10 concerns fluctuate yearly, the top two challenges remain the same as 2021: 1) Renewal and replacement of aging water infrastructure and 2) Financing for capital improvements.

 The future of advanced water technologies, which many have referred to for several years as Water 4.0, is exciting.
 New technologies in this sector will continue, but the actual impact will be determined by how a city interprets and responds to the real-time data that its smart data produce.
 Great technologies exist today, and so do proven project delivery mechanisms to help cities and towns enter the realm of Smart Water Utilities.

 About the Author

 AWWA publishes the yearly State of the Water Industry Report to help water utilities, service providers, regulators and researchers identify and prepare for challenges, opportunities and trends impacting the water community.